jvansch1/ycharts-wiki/YCharts-General-Charts-(i.e.-Bar-Charts-2.0).md

 if xAxis = securities, then:
     Must have > 1 security
     AND
-    If securities are all indicators
+    if securities are all indicators
         O metrics
         optionally, time params
     If securities are all NOT indicators